gmr/helper/README.md

 - Deamon: There are core directives here for daemonization
 - Logging: This is where the logging-config configuration is placed.

+The configuration file will automatically be loaded and referenced for all the required information to start your application.

+The configuration may be reloaded at runtime by sending a USR1 signal to parent process.
+See the Signal Behaviors section of the README for more information on how signals impact application behavior.

 See the configuration file example later in this document for more information.

 ## Installation